-- Record the date opened and the calculated expiry on the product label/package for all: Oracle of the date opened and the calculated expiry on the product label/package for all: Oracle of the date opened and the calculated expiry on the product label/package for all: - Creams Eye / ear drops Insulin pens / vials ●Oral liquids SIP feeds / ONS. - All medicines should be stored in: - \circ $\;$ the original container in which they were dispensed. - \circ $\;$ their original outer packaging to protect from sunlight. - a cool (below 25°C) dry place unless refrigeration is required (between 2° and 8°C). - The expiry date of products can change once opened; contact with water, air, light or change in temperature can alter the effectiveness of the medication. - Using expired products may result in the medication becoming: - chemically unstable - o ineffective - potentially toxic and harmful to the resident - o contaminated resulting in potential risk of infection to the resident. - Ensure all expired medications are removed from the drug trolley or drug cupboard and returned to the pharmacy for disposal (residential homes) or to the contracted disposal company (nursing homes). - Any product where the appearance suggests it may be unfit for use should be discarded irrespective of expiry date.
-If there is any doubt, contact the community pharmacy. - Be aware of PRN medicine expiry dates, especially if not used frequently.
-If a medication has not been used for more than 3 months, please ask the prescriber to review and consider the need to continue. - PRN medications in tablet / capsule form should be supplied in original packs, not in MDS.
-Any unused medication at the end of the monthly cycle should be carried over (according to expiry date) and not returned to the pharmacy and re-ordered to avoid wastage. - Keep a record of date checking
+- Record the date opened and the calculated expiry on the product label/package for all: - Creams Eye / ear drops Insulin pens / vials Oral liquids SIP feeds / ONS. - All medicines should be stored in the original container in which they were dispensed. - All medicines should be stored in their original outer packaging to protect from sunlight. - All medicines should be stored in a cool (below 25°C) dry place unless refrigeration is required (between 2° and 8°C). - The expiry date of products can change once opened; contact with water, air, light or change in temperature can alter the effectiveness of the medication. - Using expired products may result in the medication becoming: - Chemically unstable - Ineffective - Potentially toxic and harmful to the resident - Contaminated resulting in potential risk of infection to the resident. - Ensure all expired medications are removed from the drug trolley or drug cupboard and returned to the pharmacy for disposal (residential homes) or to the contracted disposal company (nursing homes). - Any product whose appearance suggests it may be unfit for use should be discarded irrespective of expiry date.
+If there is any doubt, contact the community pharmacy. - Be aware of PRN medicine expiry dates especially if not used frequently.
+If a medication has not been used for more than 3 months, please ask GP to review and consider need to continue. - PRN medications in tablet / capsule form should be supplied in original packs, not in MDS.
+Any such surplus at the end of the monthly cycle should be carried over (according to expiry date) and not returned to the pharmacy and re-ordered to avoid wastage.

+Keep a record of date checking